Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 Not at all!
 Sure, monitoring is where Icinga Web originates and it's what it excels at.
 Since monitoring systems communicate with all sorts of systems in and outside of ones data center anyway, we found it to be the most natural thing to have the frontend behave in a similar fashion.

-Icinga Web is a modular framework that aims to make integration of third-party software as easy as possible.
+Icinga Web is a modular framework, which aims to make integration of third-party software as easy as possible.
 At the same time, true to the Open Source concept, we also want to make it easy for third parties to use Icinga logic, as conveniently as possible, in their own projects.

 Whether it is about integrating third-party systems, the connection of a CMDB or the visualization of complex systems to supplement popular check-plugins - there is no limit to what you can do.